Damghan: Cheshmeh-Ali

 Evergreen Cheshmeh-Ali is one of the permanent springs in Damghan, 30 km north of the city.
 Thanks to its verdant foliage and pleasant climate this region has been frequented by people from ancient times.
 During the Qajar period many buildings were constructed in Cheshmeh-Ali among which the Fath-Ali Shah Qajar's and Agha Mohammad Khan Qajar's palaces still stand erect.
 Fat'hali Shah's palace is built in the middle of an artificial pool placed between the first and second spring and Agha Mohammad Khan's palace faces the former palace opposite.

 Other sites

 On an eminence in the western part of the city are the ruins of a large square citadel with a small whitewashed building, called Molud Khaneh ('the house of birth'), in which Fath-Ali Shah Qajar was born (1772).
 Beside these, Damghan is close to the Gonbade Zangol, Toghrol's Tower, Qoosheh Amirabad Caravansary (a building from the time of Abbas the Great), historical hills and hazel-shaped castles around the city as well as Gerdkuh and Masoumzadeh Mehmandoust fortifications.
 Damghan's bazaar contains tombs, old schools, baths and the like.
 Historical monuments in Damghan have interested foreign archaeologists and many items excavated there are now in British and French museums.

+Climate

+Damghan has a cold semi-arid climate (BSk) in the Köppen climate classification.